elibarrow/BAE305-SP24-LAB4/README.md

 **Discussion Question: Did the integrating and differentiating circuits perform the mathematical operations expected?
 Explain.**
-The integrating and differentiating circuits performed the mathematical operations expected because for the integrating circuit the inpute was a square and the output was a triangle with the integral of a square being a triangle.
+The integrating and differentiating circuits performed the mathematical operations expected because for the integrating circuit, the input was a square and the output was a triangle with the integral of a square being a triangle.
 For the differentiating circuit, the input was a square and the output was a sloped line with the integral of a square being a slope.

 ## Conclusion of Lab 4##